 This Final EIR/EIS incorporates the whole of the RDEIR/SDEIS.
-Volumes 1 and 2 of the EIR/EIS have been revised to reflect changes and clarifications, including those based on the comments received on the RDEIR/SDEIS.
-The revisions to the RDEIR/SDEIS were not significant changes and did not affect the NEPA or CEQA conclusions for any resource category.
-Through the publication of the RDEIR/SDEIS, the 2017 Draft EIR/EIS was fully revised to reflect changes to the Project.
 Additional information about the differences between the alternatives can be found in Appendix 2B, Additional Alternatives Screening and Evaluation.
 As part of this Final EIR/EIS analysis, refinements have been made to the Project description.
-These Project refinements are detailed in Volume 3, Chapter 3, Master Responses, Master Response 2, Alternatives Description and Baseline, and in Chapter 2, Project Description and Alternatives, and include:
+These Project refinements are detailed in Master Response 2, Alternatives Description and Baseline, and in Chapter 2, Project Description and Alternatives, and include:

-• Saddle Dam 3 and Saddle Dam 5 emergency release structures eliminated from Alternatives 1 and 3.
+- Saddle Dam 3 and Saddle Dam 5 emergency release structures eliminated from Alternatives 1 and 3. - Vertical inlet/outlet (I/O) tower redesigned as sloped I/O tower. - Two 23-foot-diameter I/O tunnels redesigned to one 32-foot-diameter I/O tunnel.

-- Vertical inlet/outlet (I/O) tower redesigned as sloped I/O tower. - Two 23-foot-diameter I/O tunnels redesigned to one 32-foot-diameter I/O tunnel. - Fall-run redd maintenance and spring pulse assistance in support of anadromous fish species added to Shasta Lake exchanges benefits modeled. - Folsom Lake exchanges removed as a potential benefit. - Operational dead pool volume reduced to 60 thousand acre-feet. - Bend Bridge pulse protection criteria refined. - Wilkins Slough flow criteria refined to be more protective and integrated as a component of the Project, thereby eliminating the need for Mitigation Measure FISH-2.1 as mitigation and for specific operation criteria for the Fremont Weir Notch Project. - Releases to south-of-Delta participants included in all water year types. - Diversions to Sites Reservoir allowed only from September 1 to June 14.
+- Fall-run redd maintenance and spring pulse assistance added to Shasta Lake exchanges benefits modeled. - Folsom Lake exchanges removed as a potential benefit. - Operational dead pool volume reduced to 60 thousand acre-feet. - Bend Bridge pulse protection criteria refined. - Wilkins Slough flow criteria refined, eliminating the need for Mitigation Measure FISH-2.1 and specific operation criteria for the Fremont Weir Notch Project. - Releases to south-of-Delta participants included in all water year types. - Diversions to Sites Reservoir allowed only from September 1 to June 14.